 Alternatives to GA4

 If you are looking for a privacy-focused website analytics platform that is compliant with privacy laws including GDPR, PECR, CCPA and more (+ employs a Privacy Officer!) then Fathom Analytics is precisely worth the investment.
-Fathom was the first Google Analytics alternative in 2018 that focused on privacy and integrates with most CMS platforms such as Webflow and has a WordPress plugin as well.
+Fathom was the first & is a better Google Analytics alternative that started in 2018 and focuses on privacy.
+Fathom integrates with many content management systems & platforms such as Webflow, WordPress, Drupal.

-They also provide free uptime reporting along with unlimited data retention along with one of the best affiliate programs on the internet that pays you $10.00 US a month (affiliate link).
+They also provide free uptime reporting along with unlimited data retention along with one of the best affiliate programs on the internet that pays you $10.00 US a month.

-For companies looking for privacy-focused analytics, Matomo is an option an alternative to Google Analytics.
+For companies looking for privacy-focused analytics, Matomo is an option other than Google Analytics like Fathom.
 The fact that this is an open-source software is bound to give users maximum flexibility as they use Matomo.
 Matomo makes it easy to implement as they have a function that allows users to import GA data.
-This makes the switchover to Matomo seamless.
+This makes the switchover to Matomo seamless

 Panelbear is a frontend monitoring system that delivers in the same way as analytic systems do.
 Panelbear looks at the critical parameters of your site.
 Because it does not have a large footprint, Panelbear is popular with users as it keeps the site quick and easy to load.